-John Sayer (1750-1818) – An trader with many years experience, John Sayer became a wintering partner of the North West Company in the 1790s.
+John Sayer a fur trader with many years of experience who became a wintering partner of the North West Company in the 1790s.
 He managed the Fond du Lac and Folle Avoine Departments, which included the area south of Lake Superior and the northern reaches of the St. Croix River Valley.
 In the region under his command, Sayer traveled widely and oversaw the operation of 12 smaller wintering posts.
 He built and operated a supply depot and warehouse at Fort St. Louis, on the shores of Lake Superior.

-Previously, Sayer had taken an Ojibwe wife in about 1781, who was the daughter of Chief Big Foot Momangazida.
+Sayer first appeared in the fur trade in the late 1770s, working in the Fond du Lac area south and west of Lake Superior.
+He married an Ojibwe woman in about 1781, who was the daughter of Chief Big Foot Momangazida.
 Her grandfather and and brother were also chiefs, which provided many advantages for the trader and increased his importance among the tribe.
-The couple would have at least three sons over the years, of which one would later become a cler with Hudson’s Bay Company.
-Obemau-unoqua was likely with Sayer when he settled at Fort St. Louis in 1793.
+The couple would have at least three sons over the years, of which one would later become a clerk with Hudson’s Bay Company.

 After the North West Company merged with the XY Company, the cost of trade goods increased, fur values decreased and profits went down, resulting in the number of trading posts being reduced, as well as the number of workers and salaries.

 In the middle of all this change, Sayer took his rotation to Montreal where he traded for the company at Lac de Chats on the Ottawa River.
 Then, after over 30 years in the business, he retired from active partnership in 1808.
 According to company policy, Sayer received title to a large farm within the district of Montreal in exchange for one of his shares in the company.
 He also was allowed to keep his second share as a source of income during his retirement.